RippeR37/SYE-Server/README.md

 * Simple protocol for connecting, disconnecting and transfer of data
 * Many "connected" clients at the same time while maintaing data about each
 * Simple packet verification
+* Simple expanding on other platform - just implement abstract class, include it and you're good to go